c00rni/c00rni.github.io/_posts/2020-08-10-HackTheBox-Buff-Walkthough.md

 ![shaun_shell.png](https://raw.githubusercontent.com/c00rni/c00rni.github.io/master/_posts/_resources/6c57f1e511e74ee5ad430fe7597fe642.png)

-Now I can execute command on the server as user Shaun but it's not really convenient because I don't have proper shell.
+Now I can execute command on the server as user Shaun but it's not really convenient because I don't have a proper shell.
 Shaun is an unprivileged user and I need to get an Administrator account to fully control the machine.
 The next step would be to enumerate the machine to find a way to elevate my privilege but let's get a shell first.

 ### Upload files